Yesterland

 Railroad trestle after the Rivers of America reopened in 2017

-The trestle passes waterfalls.
+The railroad track had been passing waterfalls since 2017.
 Lots of waterfalls.
 Impressive waterfalls in the tradition of Cascade Peak.

 But not as tall.